 The Konjac facial sponge

-Plant-Based Beauty: Secrets to Using Konjac Sponges for Any Skin Type
+Plant-Based Beauty: Using Konjac Sponges for Any Skin Type

 How do you use a konjac sponge?

 Good question.
 Konjac sponges have an incredible, genuinely addictive texture, but if you just pull one out of the package—hard and dry—you’ll have no idea what’s in store for you.
 We’ll return to the texture issue in a second, but first: How do you use a konjac facial sponge?
 Simply submerge the konjac in a little dish of warm water for a few minutes and let it puff up.
 (Or, lazy version: hold it under your shower head for 30 seconds, or however long it takes, while you’re already in the shower, and let it expand.)
 Use the konjac sponge to clean your face as you would any sponge—little circular motions, etc.—then give it a good rinse, squeeze out excess water, and keep it in your fridge till your next use.
 (If you purchase your konjac sponge at Mynd, it will come in a pretty little reusable, frosted-plastic sack that you can store it in.)

 O.K., now to the best part—that crazy cool texture:

 For centuries, konjac was used as a food and a medicine—not a sponge.
 An Asian vegetable, the konjac plant is known best for its bulbous root (think: a rough-skinned potato), which contains a unique fiber that, recent medical studies say, may help people who consume it lose weight, increase their probiotic counts, lower blood sugar, and lower cholesterol.
 Konjac is also used as a substitute for gelatin.
 Which finally gets to the cool part: how a konjac sponge feels.